track-asia/trackasia-native/design-proposals/2022-10-27-rendering-modularization.md

 Which is to say that Drawable is a good concept which can encapsulate a lot of complexity.
 So much so that it eventually encapsulates ALL the complexity, at least at that level of rendering.
 It’s a good interface between the things that construct geometry and the things that render geometry.

 To keep the Drawable somewhat manageable, we added the concept of a Drawable Builder.
 This is an object that you throw geometry at in a somewhat disordered way and it emits Drawables when you’re done.
-TrackAsia's [Buckets](https://github.com/track-asia/trackasia-gl-native/blob/main/src/mbgl/renderer/bucket.hpp) are similar, but not quite the same.
+Trackasia's [Buckets](https://github.com/track-asia/trackasia-gl-native/blob/main/src/mbgl/renderer/bucket.hpp) are similar, but not quite the same.
 Perhaps they'll be adaptable.
 We'll see.

 Drawables and Builders have a subclass for each supported rendering SDK.
 One mistake we won’t bring over is using multiple inheritance for that.
 You’re welcome.

 It’s kind of obvious why you’d have a subclass of Drawable for each SDK.
 You want to let the SDK represent data the way it wants (interleaved or not, 16 bit or 32 bit floats, all sorts of things), but it’s less obvious why the Builders need one subclass per SDK.

 Builders are actually doing the most specific SDK related work.
-For OpenGL you build up fairly simple arrays of data, which TrackAsia has good support for.
+For OpenGL you build up fairly simple arrays of data, which Trackasia has good support for.
 But for Metal, you can (and should) allocate space off a shared heap and put the data in there.
 Each of these ends up looking fairly different and the way you wire things up at the low level is very different.
 So Builders are very specific and let us hide all that.

 ![Layer + Builder + Drawables](resources/fig2.png)